bnosac/audio.whisper/README.md

 ```

 - Next you can use the package.
 Note that possibly if you have several devices on your Windows machine, you can specify the device order by setting the GGML_VK_VISIBLE_DEVICES environment variable
+- Note that using Vulkan on Windows has not been tested thoroughly

 <details>
   <summary>Uncollapse to show details</summary>